 - Finally, and most importantly, how are they paying?
 If they are getting a mortgage, the bank will have an appraiser verify the market value of the home.
 They will deny the mortgage if the home price is more than its actual worth.
 That means your home will have to be purchased for cash.
 Cash sales are less than 30% of all home transactions.

-Conclusion: It works against the interests of the buyer to purchase an overpriced home.
+It works against the interests of the buyer to purchase an overpriced home.
 Period.
 So don’t rely on a magical buyer flying in the face of common sense to purchase your property.

-Solution: Be realistic about your property’s value within the real estate market.
+Be realistic about your property’s value within the real estate market.
 Put yourself in the shoes of a potential buyer and think about what they would want.

-A Higher Price Gives Me More Space to Negotiate
+A Higher Price Gives Me More Space To Negotiate

-Answer: Nope.
+Nope.
 Starting high to create negotiating room means you never get to negotiate.

 We all know that negotiation is part of the real estate process.
 We also know that buyers frequently offer less than the listing price of a property.
 But if you price your home too high, buyers and agents will avoid your home like the plague.
 And the longer your home sits on the market, the more those same buyers will assume something is wrong with your house.

-Solution: Leave the negotiating up to your agent.
+Leave the negotiating up to your agent.
 They will look out for your best interests – including the listing price of your property.

 Zillow Says It’s Worth More

-Answer: Zillow is garbage.
+Zillow is garbage.
 For an agent, this is the most infuriating of the home selling myths.

 Zillow is notoriously inaccurate.
 Zillow’s estimates are generated through old tax assessments, tax assessments which are notoriously un-aligned with actual market value.
 And Zillow knows that.
 Their data is almost always old or inaccurate.